sandeepthalapanane/sandeepthalapanane.github.io/index.md

 layout: default
 ---

+Hi, I am Sandeep, an aspiring robotics engineer who has a constant thirst for knowledge.
+Currently I am actively looking for Summer Internships (2023) in the Robotics field.

 # About Me

-Hi, I am Sandeep Thalapanane, an aspiring robotics engineer who has a constant thirst for knowledge.
-I am currently pursuing a Master's in Robotics at the University of Maryland, College Park, USA.
+ Hello, I am Sandeep Thalapanane and I enjoy designing and developing robotic systems.
+Right now, I am pursuing a Master's in Robotics at the University of Maryland, College Park, USA.
 In 2020, I earned my bachelor's degree in Mechanical Engineering from Anna University, India.
-After my bachelor's, I worked at Flextronics as a Senior Analyst for nearly 1 year and 4 months.
+After my bachelor's, I worked at Flextronics as a Senior Analyst in the Procurement Divison of a manufacturing plant for nearly 1 year and 4 months.

 Motivation
 > What we know is a drop, what we don't know is an ocean.